charles-m-doan/distinction-space/content/Supportive/On_Austerity_of_MAF.md

 ## VII.
 Summary

-MAF is restrictive only with respect to foundational admissibility.
+DC is restrictive only with respect to foundational admissibility.

 It is permissive with respect to ontological variety.